Freddy Krueger: Bladed glove

 When Jim Doyle, the creator of Freddy's claw, asked Craven what he wanted, Craven responded, "It's kind of like really long fingernails, I want the glove to look like something that someone could make who has the skills of a boilermaker."
 Doyle explained, "Then we hunted around for knives.
 We picked out this bizarre-looking steak knife, we thought that this looked really cool, we thought it would look even cooler if we turned it over and used it upside down.
 We had to remove the back edge and put another edge on it, because we were actually using the knife upside down."
 Later Doyle had three duplicates of the glove made, two of which were used as stunt gloves in long shots.

 For New Nightmare, Lou Carlucci, the effects coordinator, remodeled Freddy's glove for a more "organic look".
-He says, "I did the original glove on the first Nightmare and we deliberately made that rough and primitive looking, like something that would be constructed in somebody's home workshop.
+He says, "I did the original glove on the first Nightmare and we deliberately made that rough and primitive-looking, like something that would be constructed in somebody's home workshop.
 Since this is supposed to be a new look for Freddy, Craven and everybody involved decided that the glove should be different.
 This hand has more muscle and bone texture to it, the blades are shinier and in one case, are retractable.
 Everything about this glove has a much cleaner look to it, it's more a natural part of his hand than a glove."
 The new glove has five claws.

 In the 2010 remake, the glove is redesigned as a metal gauntlet with four finger bars, but it is patterned after its original design.
-Owing to this iteration of the character's origin as a groundskeeper, from the outset it was a gardener's glove modified as an instrument of torture, and in film its blades was based on a garden fork.
+Owing to this iteration of the character's origin as a groundskeeper, from the outset it was a gardener's glove modified as an instrument of torture, and its blades were based on a garden fork.

 Freddy's glove appeared in the 1987 horror-comedy Evil Dead II above the door on the inside of a toolshed.
 This was Sam Raimi's response to Wes Craven showing footage of The Evil Dead in A Nightmare on Elm Street, which was a response to Raimi putting a poster of Craven's 1977 film The Hills Have Eyes in The Evil Dead.
 This, in turn, was a response to a ripped-up Jaws poster in The Hills Have Eyes.
 The glove also appears in the 1998 horror-comedy Bride of Chucky in an evidence locker room that also contains the remains of the film's villain Chucky, the chainsaw of Leatherface from The Texas Chainsaw Massacre, and the masks of Michael Myers from Halloween and Jason Voorhees from Friday the 13th.

 At the end of the film Jason Goes to Hell: The Final Friday, the mask of the title character, Jason Voorhees, played by Kane Hodder, is dragged under the earth by Freddy's gloved hand.
 Freddy's gloved hand, in the ending, was played by Hodder.